Kalbarri SES August 2018 report:

 Night training at the Z Bend

-Mac Holt reconised for canvassing for improved communication in the Kalbarri National Park
+Mac Holt recognised for canvassing for improved communication in the Kalbarri National Park